Brazil hospitals buckle in absence of national virus plan

 “I have a lot of colleagues who, at times, stop to cry.
 This isn’t medicine we’re used to performing routinely.
 This is medicine adapted for a war scenario,” said Zavascki, who oversees infectious disease treatment at a private hospital.
 “We see a good part of the population refusing to see what’s happening, resisting the facts.
 Those people could be next to step inside the hospital and will want beds.
 But there won’t be one.”

-The country, he added, needs “more rigid measures” from local authorities.
+The country, he added, needs “more rigid measures” from authorities.

 Over the president’s objections, the Supreme Court last year upheld cities’ and states’ jurisdiction to impose restrictions on activity.
-Even so, Bolsonaro consistently condemned their moves, saying the economy needed to keep churning and that isolation would cause depression.
-Measures were relaxed toward the end of 2020, as COVID-19 cases and deaths ebbed, municipal election campaigns kicked off and home-bound Brazilians grew fatigued by quarantine.
+Even so, Bolsonaro consistently condemned any such moves, saying the economy needed to keep churning and that isolation would cause depression.

 The most recent surge is driven by the P1 variant, which Brazil’s health minister said last month is three times as transmissible as the original strain.
 It first became dominant in the Amazonian city Manaus and in January forced the airlift of hundreds of patients to other states.

-Brazil’s failure to arrest the virus’ spread since then is increasingly seen as a concern not just for Latin American neighbors, but also as a warning to the world, Tedros Adhanom Ghebreyesus, director of the World Health Organization, said in a March 5 press briefing.
+Brazil’s failure to arrest the virus’ spread since then is increasingly a concern not just for Latin American neighbors, but also as a warning to the world, Tedros Adhanom Ghebreyesus, director of the World Health Organization, said in a March 5 press briefing.

 “In the whole country, aggressive use of the public health measures, social measures, will be very, very crucial,” he said.
 “Without doing things to impact transmission or suppress the virus, I don’t think we will be able in Brazil to have the declining trend.”

-Last week’s tally of more than 10,000 deaths was Brazil’s highest since the pandemic began, and this week’s toll is on track to be even greater after the country posted nearly 2,300 deaths on Wednesday — blowing away the prior day’s total that was also a record.
+Last week’s tally of more than 10,000 deaths was Brazil’s highest since the pandemic began, and week is on track to be even worse after the country posted nearly 2,300 deaths on Wednesday — blowing away the prior day’s total that was also a record.

+Brazil has decades of experience with mass immunization campaigns, but rollout has been hobbled by delays, many self-inflicted; 5.5% of its population has been vaccinated.

 “Governors, like a lot of the population, are getting fed up with all this inaction,” said Margareth Dalcolmo, a prominent pulmonologist at the state-run Fiocruz Institute.
 She added that their proposed pact is vague and will remain symbolic unless it becomes far-reaching and confronts the federal government.